Twin Perspectives

 1. Visit the Ark Fortress

-The Ark Fortress of Bukhara is perhaps the best known building in the city.
-Bukhara’s oldest building, the Ark was built in the 5th century and was a royal town-within-a-town and fortress, used until the 1920s before it was bombed by the Red Army and taken by Russia.
+This is perhaps the best known attraction in the city – and Bukhara’s oldest building.
+Built in the 5th century as a royal town-within-a-town and fortress, the Ark was used until the 1920s, before it was bombed by the Red Army and taken by Russia.

 ark fortress Bukhara